Spiti: Colonial period

 Under the Treaty of Amritsar (1846), Spiti alongside Lahaul was split off from the erstwhile kingdom of Ladakh, and came under direct British administration.
 Mansukh Das, hereditary Wazir of Bushahr, was entrusted with the local administration of this region from 1846 to 1848.
 The Wazir had to pay the British revenue of only Rs.
 700 annually for the whole of Spiti.
 In 1849, Spiti came directly under the control of the Assistant Commissioner, Kooloo (Kullu).
-Kullu was a sub-division of Kangra district, Punjab.
-Now, the Nono of Kyuling in Spiti was made incharge of collecting and submitting revenues from Spiti to the British.
+Kullu was a sub-division of the Kangra district, of the Punjab Province.
+In 1873 the Nono of Kyuling village, near Kaza, was delegated the responsibility of collecting revenue from Spiti for the British, and was also given some judicial powers.
 In 1941, Spiti was made part of the Lahaul tehsil (sub-division) of Kullu district, with its headquarters at Keylong.

+The only built structure in Spiti which reflects colonial architecture is the Attargu suspension bridge, which was built in 1911 and formerly connected Spiti valley with Pin valley.

 Post-Independence period

-After the formation of Lahaul & Spiti into a district in 1960, Spiti was formed into a sub-division with its headquarter at Kaza.
+After the formation of Lahaul and Spiti into a district in 1960, Spiti was formed into a sub-division with its headquarter at Kaza.
 Lahaul and Spiti district was merged with Himachal Pradesh on 1 November 1966 on enactment of the Punjab Reorganisation Act.

+The annexation of Tibet by the People's Republic of China in 1951 turned Spiti into a sensitive region for the Indian government.
+Due to this, roads were built to Spiti over the 1950s-60s.
+By the 1970s, Spiti had road connectivity to Manali and Shimla.